IuliiaKonovalova/madlib_with_python/README.md

   - Quit;

-  The user can manipulate the terminal menu with the arrow keys to choose an option and the enter key to confirm the option.
+  The user can manipulate the terminal menu with the arrow keys to choose an option and the enter key to confirm the choice.

   *Here the image goes*

   - **When the user chose "Learn the rules"**

   The user will see the main rules of the game which are required to be followed.
-  Below the rules user can find the main menu where he or she may chose another option.
+  Below the rules, the user can find the main menu where he or she may choose another option.

   *Here the image goes*